9 Guidelines for Healthier Grilling

 Clean the grill

 Scrape down your grill and grill pan when you’re done cooking to get rid of any carcinogenic residue that has build up.
 And make sure you get rid of any food still stuck to the grill.
 With a dirty rack, you run the risk of transferring those leftover chemicals to your food the next time you fire up the grill.
 It may help to use foil to help keep the grill clean and “reduce flare by preventing juices/marinades from dripping or small veggies from falling in,” says Swanner.
-(Here are 16 ways your using your grill wrong.)
+(Here are 16 ways you’re using your grill wrong.)